 Where to Stay Near Fortescue Bay on the Tasman Peninsula (Before & After the Walk)

 Below I've included a short summary of the best-rated options for hikers looking to stay near Port Arthur of Fortescue Bay after their Three Capes Track experience.
 Note that camping at Fortescue Bay is also possible at $13 per person per night.

-The Stewarts Bay Lodge is a beautiful private lodge located on 22 acres of private land just beside the Port Arthur Historic Site.
+- Stewarts Bay Lodge - The Stewarts Bay Lodge is a beautiful private lodge located on 22 acres of private land just beside the Port Arthur Historic Site.
 Chalets with a spa bath, large sunny deck and water views are also available.

-Conveniently located near Port Arthur, the Port Arthur Resort offers self-contained private villas with guest laundry for your smelly hiking clothes, BBQ facilities, a fully-equipped kitchen, dishwasher and minibar.
+- Private, self-contained villa: Port Arthur Resort - Conveniently located near Port Arthur, the Port Arthur Resort offers self-contained private villas with guest laundry for your smelly hiking clothes, BBQ facilities, a fully-equipped kitchen, dishwasher and minibar.

-If you’d like to get into a warm, private cabin accommodation on a budget, then make sure to check out the Port Arthur Holiday Park.
+- Budget option: NRMA Port Arthur Holiday Park - If you'd like to get into a warm, private cabin accommodation on a budget, then make sure to check out the Port Arthur Holiday Park.
 The park is within 16 minutes drive of many attractions including Eaglehawk Neck and the Remarkable Cave.